Abysmal Torment

 Abysmal Torment is a death metal band from Malta formed in 2000 by Nick Farrugia.
-The current line-up includes Nick Farrugia (vocals), Melchior Borg (vocals), David Depasquale (guitars), Max Vassallo (drums) and Claudio Toscano (bass).
+The current line-up includes Farrugia (vocals), Melchior Borg (vocals), David Depasquale (guitars), Max Vassallo (drums), and Claudio Toscano (bass).

 History

 Early years (2000–2002)

-Abysmal Torment hails from the island of Malta, and emerged in 2000 as a violent death metal band under the name Molested.
-Although undergoing various line up changes, Abysmal Torment performed their first notable stage gig for the first time in 2002.
-The band writes music reliant on speed stimulated tempos, breakdowns, technical riffing and a dual assault of varying gurgling vocals.
-Their music also features dark lyrical content, often including themes of death and gore.
+Abysmal Torment emerged in 2000 in Malta as a violent death metal band under the name Molested.
+Although undergoing various line-up changes, Abysmal Torment performed their first notable show in 2002.
+The band uses speed-stimulated tempos, breakdowns, technical riffing, and a dual assault of varying gurgling vocals.
+Their music features dark lyrical content, including themes of death and gore.

 Incised Wound Suicide (2002–2005)

-Abysmal Torment began recording at Temple Studios for the first time in 2004 to record their debut album entitled Insiced Wound Suicide, which was described as consisting of five "drum kit mashing, guitar shredding, vocal chord wrecking ultra fucking brutal death metal" tracks.
-The album received many encouraging reviews and signed a 3-year album deal with the underground label Brutal Bands in the United States.
+Abysmal Torment entered Temple Studios in 2004 to record their debut album, Insiced Wound Suicide, which was described as consisting of five "drum kit mashing, guitar shredding, vocal chord wrecking ultra fucking brutal death metal" tracks.
+The album received encouraging reviews.
+The band signed a three-year album deal with underground label Brutal Bands in the United States.
 Their first release under Brutal Bands was the re-release of Incised Wound Suicide.

 Epoch Of Methodic Carnage (2005–2007)

 The band released their second studio album, Epoch of Methodic Carnage, in February 2006 on Brutal Records.
-The album included 10 brand new tracks which were recorded once again at Temple Studios with producer David Vella, and featured artwork from Tony Koehl.
-The album was distributed through major labels in Europe, the United States, and the rest of the world.
-Summer 2006 was a huge disappointment for Abysmal Torment as they were forced to cancel a full blown American tour with Beneath the Massacre, Neuraxis and Victimas plus well known festivals such as The Gathering of the Sick and Central Illinois Metal Fest.
+The album included 10 new tracks recorded at Temple Studios with producer David Vella, and featured artwork from Tony Koehl.
+Major labels in Europe, the United States, and the rest of the world distributed the album.
+Summer 2006 was a disappointment for Abysmal Torment as they had to cancel an American tour with Beneath the Massacre, Neuraxis, and Victimas as well as festivals such as The Gathering of the Sick and Central Illinois Metal Fest.

-In August 2007, Abysmal Torment traveled to Italy for the South Extreme Noise Festival and later traveled Europe with a 23 date tour throughout 12 countries together with Sanatorium, headlining fests such as the Ludwigshafen Deathfest, Slovak Deathfest and Luzern Deathfest.
-A short while after this tour, the band flew to the Netherlands to headline yet another deathfest, the Drachten Deathfest.
+In August 2007, Abysmal Torment traveled to Italy for the South Extreme Noise Festival and later traveled Europe with a 23-date tour throughout 12 countries together with Sanatorium.
+They headlined fests such as the Ludwigshafen Deathfest, Slovak Deathfest and Luzern Deathfest.
+Shortly after this tour, the band flew to the Netherlands to headline another deathfest, the Drachten Deathfest.